Code of Conduct

 When developing and processing all (IT-supported) business processes, the right to privacy and to a private life must be protected and information security guaranteed.
 This occurs on the basis of and in compliance with the applicable statutory requirements regarding data protection, data security and IT security.

-If, in connection with business processes, personal data (pertaining to customers, suppliers, employees or other affected persons) is collected, processed and/or transmitted, the LAPP Group will observe the European data protection regulations within the EU (European Union) and the EEA (European Economic Area)
+If, in connection with business processes, personal data (pertaining to customers, suppliers, employees or other affected persons) is collected, processed and/or transmitted, LAPP will observe the European data protection regulations within the EU (European Union) and the EEA (European Economic Area)

 5. Conduct‚ toward business partners and third parties